sazhang02/Instagram-Case-Study/README.md

 # Instagram-Case-Study

-Made for Spring 2020 Intro to Digital Product Design Class @ Cornell University Check out the Keynote for more information on my case study!
+Made for Spring 2020 Intro to Digital Product Design Class @ Cornell University Check out the the pdf version of the Keynote for more information on my case study!

 Figma: https://www.figma.com/file/HG5h32K4wFqvvnkve2tNQ7/sjz46-Instagram?node-id=458%3A15293